aws/aws-cdk/packages/@aws-cdk/aws-ecs/README.md

 doings things like upload logs or metrics to monitoring services.

 To run a task or service with Amazon EC2 launch type, use the `Ec2TaskDefinition`.
-For AWS Fargate tasks/services, use the `FargateTaskDefinition`.
+For AWS Fargate tasks/services, use the `FargateTaskDefinition` and for AWS ECS Anywhere use the `ExternalTaskDefinition`.
 These classes provide a simplified API that only contain properties relevant for that specific launch type.

 For a `FargateTaskDefinition`, specify the task size (`memoryLimitMiB` and `cpu`):